Construction of a pathway map on a complicated energy landscape

 The relationships between the stationary states could become quite complicated at $\alpha=50$, as Fig.~\ref{LdGpath}(f) demonstrates.
 WORS is now index-6.
-Starting from WORS as the parent, we search for other states generation-by-generation to produce the entire family tree (see an illustration of the dynamic downward pathway sequence: WORS$\rightarrow$BD$\rightarrow$BD$+ \rightarrow$D in Supplementary Material \cite{SM}).
+Starting from WORS as the parent, we search for other states generation by generation to produce the entire family tree (see an illustration of the dynamic downward pathway sequence: $\mathrm{WORS} \rightarrow \mathrm{BD} \rightarrow \mathrm{BD}+\rightarrow I\rightarrow J-\rightarrow D$ in Supplemental Material \cite{SM}).
 In total, 89 distinct solutions can be found and after classification to account for basic symmetry operations, they fit into 17 basic types.
-Surprisingly, the structure that contains more defect features, J${\pm}$ (the $+$ and $-$ signs of J$\pm$ represent this state accommodates $+1/2$ defect point and $-1/2$ defect point inside, respectively), undertakes the simpler J as the transition state that partitions a D state (global minimum) and an R state (local minimum).
-The switching between the two ground states D$_1$ and D$_2$ must go through pathway sequences D$\rightleftarrows$J$\pm \rightleftarrows$D as illustrated in the inset where the orientations of the involved states decide the exact pathway.
+Surprisingly, the structure that contains more defect features, $J{\pm}$, undertakes the simpler $J$ as the transition state that partitions a $D$ state (global minimum) and an $R$ state (local minimum).
+The two ground states $D_1$ and $D_2$ are connected by pathway sequences $D\rightleftarrows J\pm \rightleftarrows R \rightleftarrows J\pm\rightleftarrows D$ as illustrated in the inset where the orientations of the involved states decide the exact pathway.

 One of the technical advantages of our method is to produce the entire family tree under a parent.
-A direct result is our finding of states N$\pm$, M$\pm$, S$\pm$, and T$\pm$, which were not reported in the previous numerical studies of the same LdG model \cite{robinson2017molecular} or the Onsager model \cite{yao2018square}.
+A direct result is our finding of states $N\pm$, $M\pm$, $S\pm$, and $T\pm$, which were not reported in the previous numerical studies of the same LdG model \cite{robinson2017molecular} or the Onsager model \cite{yao2018square}.
 Previously, the variety of defect states of these models were obtained by simply solving the necessary condition that the gradient of the energy must be zero, without the systematic inquiry of the sufficient condition of whether the found states are high-index saddle points.
-The conclusion we draw for the LdG model, that WORS is stable at small $\alpha$ and D is stable at large $\alpha$ with R as the possible metastable state, is consistent with the phase diagram concluded in Ref.~\cite{yao2018square} based on the Onsager model.
+The conclusion we draw for the LdG model, that WORS is stable at small $\alpha$ and $D$ is stable at large $\alpha$ with $R$ as the possible metastable state, is consistent with the phase diagram concluded in Ref.~\cite{yao2018square} based on the Onsager model.
 All these can be further compared with recent experimental observations where no patterns having high Morse index were actually stabilized \cite{galanis2006spontaneous, tsakonas2007multistable, galanis2010nematic, silva2011self, lewis2014colloidal}.